Dihydrotestosterone

 DHT is 3-5x more androgenic than testosterone.
 Elevated by exogenous testosterone (more substrate for 5-alpha reductase) and by DHT-derivative compounds (Masteron, Primobolan, Anavar, Winstrol).
 High DHT drives androgenic side effects: male pattern hair loss, acne, prostate enlargement, and body hair growth.

-• Minoxidil -- 5% topical for hair regrowth
+• Minoxidil -- 5% topical 2x/day; vasodilator-mediated hair regrowth; not an anti-androgen

-• Ketoconazole -- 2% shampoo, mild anti-androgenic at scalp
+• Ketoconazole 2% shampoo -- 2-3x/week; mild anti-androgenic at scalp; low-risk adjunct

-• RU58841 / Pyrilutamide -- topical alternatives at the scalp
+• RU58841 / Pyrilutamide -- topical androgen receptor antagonists; research-chemical status in most jurisdictions

 History Chart